This article is about how and why eating at home is the ‘It’ culture now.

 With a couple of serviettes and a water dish somewhere close, you can enjoy a meal elegantly and still enjoy the company of you streaming series cast, whether they’re making you laugh or upsetting you with decisions that you know will cause drama for days.

-In what ways are young adults refining eating from home to make it so in?
+In what ways are we refining eating from home to make it so in?

 Scented candles, fairy lights, Michael Buble playing softly in the background, and the best company you could ever ask for: characters in your new fave tv show.